Algebraic integers with conjugates in a prescribed distribution: Limits of measures and Serre's example

-Our first goal is to prove Proposition \ref{prop:limit_Holder}, which reduced the proof of Theorem \ref{thm:main} to its proof for H\"{o}lder measures on a compact finite union of intervals.
-As part of this, the following measure will be important. \begin{notat} Given real numbers $b> a> 0$, we define $\nu_{[a, b]}$to be the measure supported on $[a, b]$ given by
+The first goal of this section is to prove Proposition \ref{prop:limit_Holder}, which reduced the proof of Theorem \ref{thm:main} to its proof for H\"{o}lder measures on a compact finite union of intervals.
+As part of this, the following measure will be important. \begin{notat} Given real numbers $b> a> 0$, we define $\nu_{[a, b]}$ to be the measure supported on $[a, b]$ given by